arfserra/ctb-tracker/PRD.md

-# Product Requirements Document: Exercise Tracker Mobile Web App
+# Product Requirements Document: Exercise Tracker Web App

 ## Foundation PRD

 ### Project Setup
 **Objective:**
-Establish the foundational structure and tools for the exercise tracker mobile web app.
+Establish the foundational structure and tools for the exercise tracker web app using Streamlit for a simple, web-based interface.

 **Requirements:**
-- Use **Vanilla JavaScript** as the framework for the web app.
+- Use **Streamlit** for the UI framework to simplify development.
 - Include **Supabase** for cloud storage and authentication.
-- Use **Tailwind CSS** for styling.
+- Use **Python** as the primary language for backend and logic.
 - Add **environment variables** for storing Supabase credentials securely.

 **Deliverables:**
-1. A project initialized with a basic HTML, CSS, and JavaScript setup.
+1. A Streamlit app initialized with a basic structure.
-2. A `supabaseClient.js` file that initializes the Supabase client with the project's URL and anon key.
+2. A Python script (`supabase_client.py`) to initialize and manage the Supabase client with the project's URL and anon key.
 3. A structured folder setup:
-   - `/components/` for reusable JavaScript components.
-   - `/pages/` for HTML templates or primary views (e.g., Dashboard, AddExercise).
+   - `/pages/` for Streamlit pages (e.g., Dashboard, AddExercise).
-   - `/assets/` for static files (e.g., styles, images).
    - `/utils/` for utility/helper functions.
+   - `/assets/` for static files if needed.

 **Prompt for Copilot:**
-"Set up a project using Vanilla JavaScript with Tailwind CSS for styling.
-Install `@supabase/supabase-js` and configure Supabase in a `supabaseClient.js` file using environment variables.
-Organize folders as `components`, `pages`, `assets`, and `utils` for scalability."
+"Set up a Streamlit project for a web-based exercise tracker app.
+Create a Python file to initialize Supabase client using environment variables.
+Organize folders as `pages`, `utils`, and `assets` for scalability."

 ---